 “When life comes to an end, the epidermis, which has repeated the process of the birth and death of cells every day, is released from duty.
 The memory of the cell re-emerges and another individual is made.
 I don’t feel these processes, because I live in the world of outward stimuli.
 But there is always the possibility of meeting in a place hitherto unimagined—a sensation of original nostalgia.
 It is a smell or a wind which touches the skin.
 The skin is a translator of the inward impulse.”

-The artist wishes to thank: Aiko Suzuki, Leena Raudvee, David Warren, Naoko Murakoshi, A Space, The Japan Foundation and Canada Square.
+Tari Ito would like to thank Aiko Suzuki, Leena Raudvee, David Warren, Naoko Murakoshi, A Space, The Japan Foundation and Canada Square.

 © Tari Ito, FACE (Memory of the Epidermis), 1993.
 Photo Paul Couillard.